 According to the UBC Academic Calendar: Regular attendance is expected of students in all their classes (including lectures, laboratories, tutorials, seminars, etc.).
-I will record the lectures and post them on Canvas.
-If you miss class because of illness, watch the lecture you have missed, do all the activities that students did in class, record them and submit in Canvas in the Attendance section.
+If you miss a class because of illness, watch the lecture you have missed, do all the activities that students did in class, record them and submit to Canvas in the Attendance section.
 Follow the link